ipld/specs/data-structures/ethereum/state.md

 different purposes and contents of these trie structures.

 * If leaf or extension node: There will be two elements; [0] is the compact encoded partial path, [1] is val.
-    * For extension nodes, val is the hash of the child node it references.
+    * For extension nodes, val is the hash of the RLP encoding of the child node it references.
     * For leaf nodes, val is the RLP encoded value stored at that leaf.
       * For the tx trie this value is a transaction.
       * For the receipt trie this value is a receipt.